odoo/technical-training/03-views/README.md

 the fields "Task Template" and "Task Type" on that task.
 If the task is created directly from the menu, the field "Task Template" should not be visible.

-We want to avoid a user creating by mistake "Day Number" and "Task Template" on the task and task template form.
+We want to avoid a user creating by mistake "Day Number" and "Task Type" on the task and task template form.

 We add a new field on the task template: "Floating".
 It means that the task